-Extradition & European arrest warrants
+Extradition & European Arrest Warrants

 Instigation of Extradition Proceedings and Bail

+Concerned about Extradition & European arrest warrants?
 The Extradition Act 2003 governs how requests for extradition and European Arrest Warrants (EAW) are dealt with.
 We have significant experience of dealing with extradition requests, both in terms of European Arrest Warrants and non-EU extradition proceedings.

-Often, we are able to advise clients before proceedings commence enabling us to negotiate with the relevant authorities to prevent the proceedings from being formally instigated or to achieve a result which is more agreeable to our client.
+Often, we are able to advise clients before proceedings commence enabling us to negotiate with the relevant authorities to prevent the proceedings from being formally instigated or to achieve a result that is more agreeable to our client.